Scheduled MonumentsWalesCaersws Roman Fort: Section of South Western Defences

 What is Caersws Roman Fort: Section of South Western Defences?

-Caersws Roman Fort is a Roman auxiliary fort situated in Powys, Wales, dating to the mid-second century AD during the Roman occupation of Britain.
+Caersws Roman Fort is a Roman military installation located in Montgomeryshire, Wales, constructed during the later first century AD as part of Rome's consolidation of control over mid-Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG222.

 What period does Caersws Roman Fort: Section of South Western Defences date from?

 Caersws Roman Fort: Section of South Western Defences dates from the roman period, and is classified as a fort.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Caersws Roman Fort: Section of South Western Defences?